LLMsLab/guide-me-pro/README.md

 steps:

-1. **Web Scraping**: We will scrape the website's content, extracting webpages and relevant information from the target website.
+1. **Web Scraping**: We will scrape the website's content, extracting webpages and relevant information from the target website then upload them to AWS S3 bucket

 2. **Embeddings Generation**: The extracted webpages will undergo an embeddings generation process, where numerical representations capturing the semantic